-There may be potential conflicts of interest involving Don Hankey, as a director and as an affiliate of Hankey Capital, with the Company's other stockholders
+There may be potential conflicts of interest involving Don Hankey, as a director and as an affiliate of Hankey Capital, with our other stockholders.

 Don Hankey, Chairman of our Board of Directors, is affiliated with Hankey Capital.
 Don Hankey, directly and indirectly, is our controlling stockholder.
 Don Hankey may be able to exert significant control over our business affairs.
 Accordingly, Don Hankey may have actual or potential economic and/or legal interests that may diverge from our other stockholders' interests.